artificialsolutions/tie-api-example-vonage-sms/README.md

 Your bot needs to be published and you need to know the engine url.

 ### Nexmo SMS API
-A [Nexmo](https://dashboard.nexmo.com/sign-up) account with a `Virtual Phone Number` configured in it.
+A [Nexmo](https://dashboard.nexmo.com/sign-up) account with a 'Virtual Phone Number' configured in it.
 The steps to setup the account, configure Billing, and buying a virtual number are described ahead.

-_Important:_ Adding funds is required to buy a `Virtual Phone Number`. €10 will suffice to purchase a number and send many SMS.
+_Important:_ Adding funds is required to buy a 'Virtual Phone Number'. €10 will suffice to purchase a number and send many SMS.

 ### HTTPS
 A [Heroku](https://www.heroku.com/home) account is required to deploy the connector online.